RenderKit/openvkl/doc/api.md

                         of the MXCSR control and status register (default: 1);
                         see Performance Recommendations section for details
   ------ -------------- --------------------------------------------------------
-  : Parameters shared by all drivers.
+  : Parameters shared by all devices.

-Once parameters are set, the driver must be committed with
+Once parameters are set, the device must be committed with

-    vklCommitDriver(driver);
+    vklCommitDevice(device);

-Finally, to use the newly committed driver, you must call
+Finally, to use the newly committed device, you must call

-    vklSetCurrentDriver(driver);
+    vklSetCurrentDevice(device);

-Users can change parameters on a driver after initialization.
-In this case the driver would need to be re-committed.
-If changes are made to the driver that is already set as the current driver, it does not need to be set as current again.
+Users can change parameters on a device after initialization.
+In this case the device would need to be re-committed.
+If changes are made to the device that is already set as the current device, it does not need to be set as current again.
-The currently set driver can be retrieved at any time by calling
+The currently set device can be retrieved at any time by calling

-    VKLDriver driver = vklGetCurrentDriver();
+    VKLDevice device = vklGetCurrentDevice();

 Open VKL provides vector-wide versions for several APIs.
-To determine the native vector width for the given driver, call:
+To determine the native vector width for the given device, call:

     int width = vklGetNativeSIMDWidth();